The cost to open an urgent care varies based on market, goals, and available resources.

 Location should always be your first consideration.
 The majority of urgent care operators, especially those just entering the industry, lease space.
 In particular markets, situations may be more favorable to either build-to-suit or purchase land and own the property.

-Whether you buy, lease, or build, assess the space, the services you plan to offer, and work with an architect and/or designer experienced in the urgent care space.
+Whether you buy, lease, or build, assess the space and the services you plan to offer.
+And work with an architect and/or designer experienced in the urgent care space.
 An experienced builder can keep you compliant, make the most of the space, and help you stay within your budget.

 On average, most urgent cares begin to break even between 18 and 24 months depending on reimbursement, competition and your marketing efforts.
 Be sure your funding is adequate for your specific budget.

-The good news is, funding is available to support your investment.
+The good news is, despite tighter restrictions on loans, funding is available to support a well-planned investment.
 Most banks offer SBA (Small Business Administration) loans.
 In fact, some specialize in loans specifically for the healthcare industry.
 Other sources of funding include grants—especially associated with rural development, physician practice loans, and lines of credit.
-Finding investors, especially for smaller scale urgent care providers, can be a little more difficult—but not out of the question.
+Finding investors, especially for smaller-scale urgent care providers, can be a little more difficult—but not out of the question.